 Waitrose also offers two home shopping alternatives.
 Ocado is an independent service, but it offers groceries and other goods sourced from Waitrose stores.
 It originally had a significant shareholding in this independent business, but transferred its 29% stake in 2008 to the John Lewis Partnership employees' pension fund.
 Waitrose renewed its partnership with Ocado for a further ten years in 2010.
 However, Waitrose also offers its own Waitrose Delivers service from selected stores.

 After several years of strong financial growth, Waitrose has been dented by the turmoil within the UK grocery market since 2014.
-For the year ending January 2018, net sales (ex VAT) rose almost 2% to £6.35bn.
-However, operating profit before Partnership bonuses and exceptional items plunged by nearly a third to £172m.
+It gradually found its feet and performance has recovered somewhat since 2017.
+For the year ending January 2019, net sales (ex VAT) rose 1% to £6.43bn, while operating profit before Partnership bonuses and exceptional items climbed 18% to £203m.

 The group produces a large proportion of the furnishings, fabrics and curtains it sells at John Lewis at its own mill, Herbert Parkinson, acquired in 1953.
 However other manufacturing businesses have been sold off to management or other suppliers.
 Much of the fresh produce sold by Waitrose is sourced from the company's own farm, the Leckford Estate, which covers 4,000 acres in Hampshire.